SAS-DHRH/covid-rumours/notes/data analyses and methods.md

 **Data:** JSONL
 **Output:** Tight and many iterations, 3-4 rumour categories:

-Consume category vocabularies to:

-1. select subset of tweets from corpus,
-2. load tweets into prodigy,
-3. obtain 3 x annotations using `prodigy annotate`,
-4. review annotations using prodigy using `prodigy review`,
-5. export annotations to version control to finalise gold master set,
-6. train and test classifier on imbalanced sample data
-7. Select further tweets from corpus alpha and evalutate classifier to discover more tweets of interest.
-8. Goto step 2.

-Iterate several times, annotationing, testing, training and improving the model until it's fairly good.
-Then we ran the classifier across the entire corpus to search for and filter out rumours of interest.
-These collections of tweets will then form 4-5 sub-corpora for language, sentiment, word shift, topic shift, user and hashtag network analyses,  and other analyses as well as used to produce graphical visualisations.
+With annotated data created we began using Prodigy to train the 4 classifiers.
+The focus was not to get amazing accuracy, but rather to bootstrap these models and apply them to the corpus, to further investigate the linguistic differences somehow.
+Iterating training several times we improved the model until it was fairly good (about 60-70% F1 scores reported by Prodigy/Spacy).
+We then ran the classifier across the entire corpus to search for and filter out rumours of interest in each of the four categories.
+These collections of tweets then formed 4 sub-corpora for language, sentiment, word shift and other analyses.

+The first few attempts at this proved problematic because there were just so many tweets which were obviously spam and noise and completely irrelevant.
+So, in addition to the 4 categorial annotations, we decided to create a 5th classifier to help deal with the 'scruffy' data which was getting in the way.

 ##### Scruff cleaning

-I made a noscruff classifier model m1 with prodigy 1.10 and generated the noscruff texts - a directory of preprocessed text files without tweets matchin 75% scruff category.
-This version of prodigy uses Spacy 2.x
+"Scruff" as the project defined it was the crappy, spammy and/or irrelevant tweets we had collected which were significantly represented in the corpus.
+We made a "scruff classifier" using prodigy to annotate and train a model, which we then applied to the whole corpus to remove texts which matched as 75% scruff.

-I then upgraded prodigy to 1.11.4 and had to rebuild the model (because it now uses Spacy 3) and reran the scruff filter script.
-The number of tweets which were filtered out was significantly larger, so I wrote a little bash script to plot the differences.
+The initial version of Prodigy used Spacy 2.x, but during the course of the project we upgraded prodigy to 1.11.4 and had to retrain the model (because Prodigy moved to using Spacy 3).
+The number of tweets which were filtered out was significantly larger, so I wrote a little bash script to plot the differences. @see `notes/logs and notes/scruff cleaning/Scruff cleaning notes.txt` for more info.

-What I'm looking for is to see if the trend is the same across the entire corpus alpha.
-As I only generated annotation labels using the first month or two of the corpus, there is a chance that the latter months of the corpus start to match more poorly.

-See the calc-scruff.sh script.

-I just output this to a csv file, and opened it in spreadsheet software to plot the chart (which is in this directory).

-I wonder if when I ran the scruff cleaning last time I had not removed non-english tweets and not removed retweets?
-Will spot check to see.

-##### Classification

- **- From rules to semi-supervised training with humans in the loop**

-No training data.
-Need to bootstrap somehow.

-developed rules first - from historical categories, informed vocabularies.

-used these to mine corpus (first 4-5 months only)

-Refined rules according to what it found

-Used next iteration as source data for labelling exercises

-Scheduled week on week, several hours, three people, 300 annotations each

-Compared answers to select only examples where majority (2 or more) people agreed.

-Now we have labelled data.

-##### Training and cross-validation

-train/test sets were done at 80% of the labelled data, and achieved the following scores.

-These scores are not excellent, and we could attempted a few techniques at improving them (such as preprocessing the corpus) but ran out of RAM.

-However, we decided that because we were looking diachronically and comparitively at the macro-patterns within the corpus - the word associations - this was good enough for the prototype build.
-We would like to have improved the classifiers, tuned specific features for each category and annotated more training data to retrain the models, etc. but for the present purposes, and combined with the raw ngram and frequency data, we decided to focus instead on building out an exploration tool.

-(Mention limitation of other colocation tools - antconq and LANCSbox, and how the size and kind of the corpus prevented us from using these software applications)

 <br />